NGC4414/DLNLP_assignment_24-SN20006262/README.md

 # How to Run
-1. Ensure all the required packages are installed.
+1. Ensure all the required packages are installed by running the following command on the terminal: conda env create -f environment.yml
 2. To run task A write the `python main.py A` command in the terminal.
 To run task B write the command `python main.py B` in the terminal.
 The arguments `A` for `python main.py A` and `B` for `python main.py B` must be uppercase to make the program work.
 4. Once the preferred task has been selected, follow the on-screen prompts to train new models or use pre-trained models for both tasks.